gvwilson/thirdbit/src/fiction/in-heck/index.md

 Just ask folk, they'll tell you.
 And I ain't scared o' bots or nothin'."

-"Huh,"
+"Hmph,"
 Sindy snorted.
 "What about your brother?
 Never seen you do anything without his say-so.
 You think you'll be all right without him around to tell you what to do?"

 Bravo lowered his hands, glowering.
+"Don't you be gettin' all bossy like your sister, Sindy Roo.
-"This ain't none o' your business, Sindy Roo."
+This ain't none o' your business."

 "Might not be hers, but it sure is mine,"
 Bluster Goat said angrily,